-5.4 If you choose not to use the online identity verification process, you will be required to lodge original or certified copies of 100 points of identity documentation with the LPAB, and you may also be required to attend the LPAB office in person, to complete the identity verification process.
+5.4 If you choose not to use the online identity verification process, you will be required to lodge original or certified copies of identity documentation with the LPAB, and you may also be required to attend the LPAB office in person, to complete the identity verification process.

 6. Student conduct reports

 6.1 The online admission application form will ask if you have ever been the subject of any disciplinary action by the tertiary institution(s) at which you obtained your academic qualification in law that you rely on for admission or by any practical legal training provider which you attended, in relation to your student conduct.

 6.2 The LPAB carries out random audits in relation to student conduct for both academic and PLT courses.
 The admission application process will seek your signed consent for the LPAB to contact any of your academic or PLT providers.